 XIII.
 Disciplinary Records

 The University creates a disciplinary record for every enrolled Student.
 In most cases, the disciplinary record contains no information (i.e., it only records that the University imposed no discipline upon the Student).

-When OSCCE receives an allegation of a Code violation, it adds that information to a Student’s disciplinary record.
-When a Student is found not responsible for an alleged violation of the Code, OSCCE excludes information related to that allegation from the Student’s disciplinary record.
-If a Student is found responsible for a Code violation, OSCCE retains information associated with the investigation, Conduct Resolution Meeting, Hearing, and/or Appeal for seven years.
-The University reserves the right to retain disciplinary records for longer periods of time when the sanction imposed is Suspension, Expulsion, or Removal from On-Campus Housing.
+When SARP receives an allegation of a Code violation, it adds that information to a Student’s disciplinary record.
+When a Student is found not responsible for an alleged violation of the Code, SARP excludes information related to that allegation from the Student’s disciplinary record.
+If a Student is found responsible for a Code violation, SARP retains information associated with the investigation, Conduct Resolution Meeting, Hearing, and/or Appeal for seven (7) years.
+The University reserves the right to retain disciplinary records for longer periods of time when the Accountability Action imposed is Suspension, Expulsion, or Removal from On-Campus Housing.

 A Student may inspect and review their disciplinary records, subject only to reasonable restrictions regarding time, place, and supervision.
-Students are not generally entitled to copies of their disciplinary record.
-A Student may contact OSCCE to seek correction of erroneous information in their file.
+Students are not generally entitled to copies of their disciplinary record without subpoena; however, exceptions may be made if it is not possible for an individual to review their record in person.
+A Student may contact SARP to seek correction of erroneous information in their file.

-OSCCE maintains disciplinary records in accordance with the Family Educational Rights and Privacy Act (FERPA) (20 U.S. C. § 1232g; 34 C.F.R.
+SARP maintains disciplinary records in accordance with the Family Educational Rights and Privacy Act (FERPA) (20 U.S. C. § 1232g; 34 C.F.R.
 Part 99), which protects the privacy of Student education records.
-For more information about the University’s policy related to the release of Student education records under FERPA, please see http://www.towson.edu/registrar/grades/ferpa.html.

 With certain exceptions, federal regulations (including FERPA) prohibit disclosing the outcome of disciplinary proceedings to anyone other than to the Responding Party and to appropriate University personnel.
 Notable exceptions include: